agolf88/wedding-website/README.md

 # Documentation (pending...)
-Will add detailed instructions soon about Uber API and other configurations on this website but for now, you can follow this [article](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) to setup your Google sheet for rsvp feature.
+Will add detailed instructions soon about Uber API and other configurations on this website but for now, you can follow

+-Register CNAME for wedding.#{domain}
+-Create favicons
+-Create png logos
+-Update Index.html
+-Setup Google API / Maps keys

+this [article](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) to setup your Google sheet for rsvp feature.

 # About Me
-Hello, my name is Ram.
-I am a Software Engineer at [Oath](https://www.oath.com/).
-I enjoy making teeny tiny applications in my leisure time and this is one of them.
-Now that my wedding is over, I am open-sourcing it.
-Hope you like it!
+Hello, my name is Andy.
+I am a Lead Developer living in Chicago.
+Please enjoy my changes to [@rampatra] wedding-website.

 # Contribute
-More than happy for PRs or [gifts](https://www.paypal.me/ramswaroop) :)
+More than happy for PRs or please send gifts to the creator [gifts](https://www.paypal.me/ramswaroop) :)